I'm a provider

 Based on known 5-FU pharmacology, it is possible to determine a sampling scheme for AUC determination and to optimize an AUC target and dose adjustment algorithm for a particular 5-FU chemotherapy regimen and patient population.
 For each AUC value or range, the algorithm defines the dose adjustment during the next chemotherapy cycle most likely to achieve the target AUC without overshooting and causing severe toxicity.

-The OnDose™ test is offered by Myriad Genetics as a laboratory-developed test.
-Other clinical laboratories may offer in-house assays to measure 5-FU AUC.
-Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratories offering such tests as a clinical service must meet the general regulatory standards of the Clinical Laboratory Improvement Act (CLIA) and must be licensed by CLIA for high-complexity testing.
-Myriad Genetics is a CLIA-licensed laboratory.
+Currently, U.S. Food and Drug Administration (FDA)-approved tests for 5-FU AUC measurement and for DPYD/TYMS mutation testing are unavailable.
+My5-FU™ is offered by Saladax Biomedical as a laboratory-developed test; other clinical laboratories may offer in-house assays to measure 5-FU AUC.
+Similarly, TheraGuide® is offered by Myriad Genetics as a laboratory-developed test; other laboratories may offer in-house assays for DPYD and TYMS mutation testing (eg, ARUP Laboratories).
+Clinical laboratories may develop and validate tests in-house and market them as a laboratory service; laboratories offering such tests as a clinical service must meet general regulatory standards of the Clinical Laboratory Improvement Act (CLIA) and must be licensed by CLIA for high-complexity testing.
+Both Saladax Biomedical and Myriad Genetics are CLIA-licensed laboratories.